This is a scary post to write.

 After five years of seeing waterfall after waterfall after waterfall, though?
 Eventually it just became falling water and I can see that whenever I take a shower.

 Mountains became giant rocks in my eyes.
-Deserts became huge stretches of tiny rocks.
+Deserts became huge stretches of tiny stones.
 Glaciers became massive ice cubes.

 Yeah, I became jaded.

 When you spend every single day of your life chasing something new and exciting, eventually you kind of run out of new and exciting things to see.
-Y’know, like taking drugs.
 Your tolerance builds.
 Suddenly, it takes something something mind-blowingly incredible to impress you.

 I think my priorities changed, too.